asciamanna/asciamanna.github.io/_drafts/misconceptions-of-pair-programming.md

 ### The Costs and Benefits of Pair Programming

-Agile Manifesto co-author Alistair Cockburn and Laurie Williams (from the University of Utah) published a study, [the Costs and Benefits of Pair Programming](https://collaboration.csc.ncsu.edu/laurie/Papers/XPSardinia.PDF) in 2000.
-In the study they describe that there was not a 50% decrease in team productivity, as one would assume if *"two people were doing the work of one."* What they did find was that there was an increase of 15% in development program hours for teams who pair.
+[Agile Manifesto](http://agilemanifesto.org/) co-author [Alistair Cockburn](http://alistair.cockburn.us/) and Laurie Williams (from the University of Utah) published a study, [the Costs and Benefits of Pair Programming](https://collaboration.csc.ncsu.edu/laurie/Papers/XPSardinia.PDF) in 2000.
+In the study they describe that there is not a 50% decrease in team productivity, as one would assume if *"two people were doing the work of one."* What they did find was that there was an increase of 15% in development program hours for teams who pair.
 However, there was a reduction in bugs escaping to production, an increase in the quality of the code, and other benefits (that will be mentioned in a future post) that more than made up for the 15% increase in initial development hours.

 If we shift the measure of team success from output to value delivered to the customer there is a compelling case for pair programming.
 It often results in delivering value faster given the higher quality code it yields and its support in limiting work in progress at the team level.

 ## Selective Pair Programming

 The other misconception that I often hear typically comes from developers.
 It is the idea of "Selective Pair Programming", sometimes referred to as "Pragmatic Pair Programming."
 The thought is that pair programming, as described by XP, is too prescriptive.
-Instead teams will *"pair when it's appropriate."* The problem with this approach is that it assumes that developers can become experts at pairing without practicing it.
+Instead teams will __*"only pair when it's appropriate."*__ The problem with this approach is that it assumes that developers can become experts at pairing without practicing it.

 These teams reserve pair programming for very specific circumstances, like onboarding a new developer or helping a teammate out when that person gets stuck on their work.
+They avoid it in the typical day-to-day work favoring working alone over working collaboratively.

 I've heard teams who selectively pair program make remarks like *"we wouldn't pair on everything...only when it makes sense, where it is appropriate"* insinuating that pairing more often then what they feel is correct is somehow unprofessional.
 Unfortunately pairing when someone gets stuck is not how I define pair programming (and I think the XP founders would agree with me).
 I expect a high amount of collaboration on software teams and pairing on the day-to-day work is a way to achieve that.